mjul/chromatical-playlist/README.md

 - get the album cover art for each song
 - use the _k-means clustering_ algorithm to extract the dominant _k_ colours from the cover image
 - map the top colour to HSV colour space, and use the Hue component as a unidimensional scalar we can sort by
+- for the achromatic images (greyscale), we sort them separately by brightness
-- emit the chromatographically sorted playlist
+- emit the chromatically sorted playlist

 ## Implementation